-Supervisory meetings are to be held with each staff member on a monthly basis.
+The inspector saw that there was an induction in place.
+In addition, supervisory meetings are to be held with each staff member on a monthly basis.
 A competency review will also be carried out on a yearly basis.
-This will include both self assessment and assessment by the line manager.
+This included both self assessment and assessment by the line manager.
 The person in charge outlined the purpose of these meetings which included the provision of support, identifying training needs and the opportunity to voice any issues or concerns.

 A training plan was in place for the organisation.
 Records of staff training were maintained.
 There was evidence that staff had attended a range of training in areas such as epilepsy, communication skills, first aid and the management of behaviour that challenges.
-The person in charge and regional manager confirmed that additional training will be provided to staff if required to meet the needs of the residents.
+The person in charge and team leader confirmed that additional training will be provided to staff if required to meet the needs of the residents.